BoidCMS/boidcms.github.io/themes/tags.md

 # Theme tags

 ## Site
 The following values are retrieved from the `site` key in the database.
+See [database structure](/database).

 ### Language code
 This is the language code for the main language of the website, which is used in the HTML `lang` attribute.